aar-ess/Cyber-Security-Bootcamp-Mulearn-OWASP-Kerala/AlvinDennis/Task-9/Task-9.md

 ## Verification plan

 1. Patch the codebase to use parameterized queries and hashed-password verification.
-2. Deploy changes to a staging environment and run automated **DAST** and unit tests that assert injection strings cannot bypass authentication.
+2. Deploy changes to a staging environment and run automated and unit tests that assert injection strings cannot bypass authentication.
 3. Perform an authorized, manual retest in a controlled environment (approved by security leads) to validate the fix.
 4. Monitor production logs for anomalous admin actions and failed/suspicious login attempts following deployment.
 5. Conduct a post-mortem and update incident response and secure coding guidelines.